haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 setvar `variable` `value`

-*  `variable` from scriptvariablealiases
+*  `variable` is from scriptvariablealiases

 *  `value` is a number.

 Example:
 ```
-# From BPRE0, 160E3B:
+# From BPRE0, 1ACE0A:
-setvar var8 2
+setvar var5 4
 ```
 Notes:
 ```